 Special Incident Reporting

-New Fax number for all Special Incident Reports - The regional center must be notified of an incident within 24 hours of occurrence and written report received within 48 hours of incident.
+SIR Fax number for all Special Incident Reports – The regional center must be notified verbally of an incident within 24 hours of occurrence and written report received within 48 hours of incident.
 All Special Incident Reports (SIRs) must be faxed to:

 California Poison Control System (CPCS) is the statewide provider of immediate, free and expert treatment advice and assistance over the telephone in case of exposure to poisonous, hazardous or toxic substances.
 Call us toll-free – 1-800-222-1222, 24 hours a day, 7 days a week, 365 days a year.

 Department of Child and Family Services (DCFS) – Mandated reporters may now complete Child Abuse Reporting online..
 It is necessary to make a phone report first and receive a reference number that will allow you to log in to the Mandated Reporters site to complete the written report.

 Long Term Care Ombudsman – An Ombudsman is an individual who is trained and State-certified to objectively investigate and resolve complaints made by individuals against abuses.
 The Long Term Care OMBUDSMAN Program is a free and confidential service that maintains and improves the quality of life for resident in long-term care facilities.

 Official California Legislative Information – Site is maintained by the Legislative Counsel of California and contains up-to-date information on law, legislative sessions, and bill information.